data-platform-hq/terraform-databricks-databricks-account-groups/README.md

 # Databricks Account Groups Terraform module
-Terraform module for creation Databricks Account Groups and assignment them to the Databricks Premium Workspace
+Terraform module for creation Databricks Account Groups and assignments to the Databricks Premium Workspace

 ## Usage